 Medicine Grand Rounds

 GI Pathology Conferences

 Weekly alternating conferences that involves meeting with our GI pathologists (Dr. Hart and Dr. Weber) and reviewing selected cases from the respective sections.
-The surgeons, nurses and other ancillary staff often join us. ** The fellow on the respective service (Liver or IBD) will forward a list to the appropriate administrator (for Liver, Louise Segal in Dr. Te’s office, and for IBD, admin staff) on the Thursday (Liver) or Monday (IBD) before the scheduled conference.
-IBD cases are obtained from clinic patients or inpatient cases.
-Liver cases are usually inpatients or interesting outpatients identified by the ambulatory hepatology fellow.
-The IBD/Liver fellow will lead through cases with concise patient summaries.
+The surgeons, nurses and other ancillary staff often join us.
+Cases are obtained from clinic patients or inpatient cases; liver cases also include explant pathology.

 Liver Radiology Conference